 - Spices.
 Cinnamon is my favorite spice to use in pretty much any baked good.
 For extra flavor, you could add about 1/4 teaspoon ginger or try using pumpkin pie spice instead of cinnamon.

 Once the granola has completely cooled, store it in an airtight container at room temperature for up to about 4 weeks.
-For longer storage, you can freeze in a freezer-safe bag for up to 3 months.
+For longer storage, you can freeze it in a freezer-safe bag for up to 3 months.
 When you’re ready to enjoy, let the granola come to room temperature for 5 to 10 minutes before serving.

 If you try this homemade granola recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.